scripterkiddd/plex-media-system/README.md

 #### Additional notes
 Transmission will attempt to unrar files it detects as .rar, this works *most* of the time.

+The transmission/openvpn container will sometimes have "errors" in it's logs.
+Unless your unable to download/upload anything it shoulden't be a problem.

 If you're having trouble with transcode streaming, it can help to add a local transcode directory.
 In my case I made a small (4GB) [tmpfs](https://www.jamescoyle.net/how-to/943-create-a-ram-disk-in-linux) at /transcode and added that to the list of volumes in docker compose under the plex service.
 Should look like this:
 ```